nicolew0410/FPDraft/Social-Economic-Issues.md

 ---

-Economic Difficulties & Perks
+#### Economic Difficulties & Perks
 ---

+*
+* Digital "Blue-Light" is exposed more to the eye
+* Costly prices for developments and research
 * Has grossed billions
 * Saves lives for those with autism or spectrum disorder
-* Retail-wise allows prioritizing customer experience and digital aspect. (digital shopping & widespread/global consumers)(custom orders)
+* Retail-wise allows prioritizing customer experience and digital aspect.
+(Digital Shopping & Global Consumers with customizing orders)
-Industry wise it allows points out issues in streamline processes In the design field, it allows creation of 3D models, bringing it into scale for us to see.
-Also allows stronger sales & marketing for easy workflow as well.
+* Industry wise, it points out issues in streamline processes
+* Designing wise, the creation of 3D models brings scales with stronger sales & marketing for easy workflow.
-Training to get the most realistic experience you can get.
-Allows preparation for the real thing so mistakes are minimized.
+* Training wise, practice allows the most realistic experience you can get, meaning preparation for the real situation so mistakes are minimized.
-The Global AR Market is Expected to Generate $70-$75 billion in Revenue by 2023 70-75% of People Aged 16-44 Are Aware of AR
+* The Global AR Market is Expected to Generate $70-$75 billion in Revenue by 2023
-88% of Mid-Sized Companies Are Already Using AR in Some Capacity Thousands of AR Mobile Apps Are Already Available
+* 88% of Mid-Sized Companies Are Already Using AR in Some Capacity
-Has allowed education, entertainment, productivity & enhancement throughout Groundbreaking technology has allowed room for the business industry to boom
+* Has allowed enhancement in education, entertainment, productivity

+---